This post contains affiliate links. Visit our Disclosure page for details.

-Wondering what to bring to Switzerland in winter?
-Read this post to learn the best clothing, shoes, and accessories to keep you warm on your European adventures!
+Wondering what to bring to Switzerland in summer or winter?
+Read this post to learn the best clothing, shoes, and accessories for your European adventure!

 What to Bring to Switzerland: Winter

-Winters in Switzerland are typically cold and dry; from January to February the daytime temperature range is -2 to 7°C / 28° to 45°F. In other words, it’s likely to be chilly during your visit but not so cold that you can’t go out and take in the sights enjoyably.
+Winters in Switzerland are typically cold and dry; from January to February the daytime temperature range is 28°-45°F / -2-7°C. In other words, it’s likely to be chilly during your visit but not so cold that you can’t go out and take in the sights enjoyably.

 Start by reading these general tips on packing for winter travel: